How to use Wills, Trusts, & Powers of Attorney to Protect Your Assets, Yourself, and the People Your Love

 First, the Bad News

-Putting off planning can have severe and brutal consequences!!!
+Putting off planning can have consequences!!!
 You put you, your family, and your money at risk.
-You stand to lose your autonomy as a person.
+You stand to lose your independence.
 Adult Protective Services could end up taking over your decisions and control of your money.
 Your family could be left with a huge mess to deal with during very stressful times.

 Families are impacted each and every day by accidents, medical incidents, and random acts of violence.
 But you can choose whether that impact will be positive or negative.
 When you set your affairs in order, not only are you putting practical steps in place to ensure the well-being of your loved ones but you are also shaping your legacy in a meaningful way.